 Burial and Memorial Benefits

-In the tragic case that seniors pass away, there are veteran benefits that can cover the burial or cremation costs for qualifying veterans.
+In the tragic case when a senior passes away, there are veteran benefits that can cover the burial or cremation costs for qualifying veterans.
 These veterans can also be buried in a national cemetery if they prefer and receive a special memorial headstone.

 Medicaid and Medicare